Hear from Wendy, Katie, and Tyler about their experiences with LUMRYZ

 Do you have patients like Wendy who may benefit from switching to—or starting with—once-at-bedtime LUMRYZ?

-WENDY TODAY
+WENDY TODAY ON LUMRYZ

 Since starting once-at-bedtime LUMRYZ, I feel less sleepy and more awake during the day.
 I can watch movies with my husband and paint without falling asleep and getting paint all over my clothes.